The wait for US passports is creating travel purgatory and snarling summer plans

 In Israel, the need is especially acute.
 More than 200,000 people with citizenship in both countries live in Israel.
 It's one appointment per person, even for newborns, who must have both parents involved in the process, before traveling to the United States.

-Batsheva Gutterman started looking for three appointments immediately after she had a baby in December, with an eye toward attending her sister's wedding in July, in Raleigh, N.C.
+Batsheva Gutterman started looking for three appointments immediately after she had a baby in December, with an eye toward attending a family celebration in July, in Raleigh, N.C.

 “We had to drive the entire family with three small children, an hour-and-a-half to Tel Aviv three days in a row, taking off work and school,” she said.
 “This makes me incredibly uneasy having a baby in Israel as an American citizen, knowing there is no way I can fly with that baby until we get lucky with an appointment.”